brianglass/anastasis/files/weekday_vespers.md

 <span style="letter-spacing:
 0pt">Because the sea of my faults is great, O Saviour, and I have been drowned deep by my offences, give me your hand as once you did to Peter, save me, O God, and have mercy on me.</span>

-Because I have been condemned by evil ideas and deeds, O Saviour, grant me the thought of returning, O God, that I may cry, Â‘Good Benefactor, save me, and have mercy on meÂ’.
+Because I have been condemned by evil ideas and deeds, O Saviour, grant me the thought of returning, O God, that I may cry, ‘Good Benefactor, save me, and have mercy on me’.

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Of the Martyrs.</span>

 <span style="letter-spacing:
 0pt">Your confession in the stadium, O Saints, routed the power of the demons and freed humankind from error.
-And so, as your heads were cut off, you cried, Â‘May the sacrifice of our lives be acceptable to you, O Lord, because longing for you we despised this temporary life, O Lover of humankindÂ’.</span>
+And so, as your heads were cut off, you cried, ‘May the sacrifice of our lives be acceptable to you, O Lord, because longing for you we despised this temporary life, O Lover of humankind’.</span>

 <span style="font-style:normal">Glory.
 Both now.<span style="color:red;
 mso-bidi-font-style:italic"> Theotokion.</span><span style="mso-bidi-font-style: